 As of January 2017, a design patent application costs $180.
 However, the USPTO charges small businesses only $90, and smaller businesses pay only $45.

 What are some additional differences between a utility and design patent?

 - Design patent applications have only a single claim whereas utility patents applications can have multiple claims.

 - Filing for multiple design patents is common since even the smallest amount of variation in designs should have a new design patent whereas different utility patents need to be more distinct.
 However, you do want to avoid double patenting which is when a single person patents multiple patents for the same exact invention.

 - Foreign priority may be in effect for utility patent applications one year after the first filing for any country in the Paris Convention whereas design patent applications receive six months.

 - Design patents cannot claim priority to a provisional patent application

 - A Request for Continued Examination (RCE) may only be filed for utility or plant patent applications.
 A Continued Prosecution Application (CPA), which has a similar function as RCE, may be filed for a design patent application, but not for a utility application.

 - If a utility patent application is filed on or after November 29, 2000, it must be published whereas design applications are not published.

-Yes, however, it is important to note that in order to infringe on a trademark, the product must cause confusion, mistake, or deception with the public.
+Yes; however, it is important to note that infringe on a trademark, the product must cause confusion, mistake, or deception with the public.
 The courts may also look into the buying habits of the public and sales methods of the business.
 In contrast, a design patent just needs to pass the "ordinary observer" test above.